madhavkarri/-CarND-LaneLines/MadhavKarri_CarNDP1_Writeup.md

 **Finding Lane Lines on Static Images/Frames**

 Steps/process when working on Static Images/Frames
-* Load all neccessary python imports
+* Load all necessary python imports
 * Implement Gaussian Blur and Canny Edge Detection.
 For a single static image/frame fine tune parameters such as kernel size, low threshold and high threshold
 * Followed by Masking and P-Hough Transform to extract lines and line-coordinates
 * Calculate slopes for all line-coordinates from the previous step.
-Use the change in sign of slope values to segregrate lines and line-coordinates for each of the left and right lanes.
+Use the change in sign of slope values to segregate lines and line-coordinates for each of the left and right lanes.
 * To draw lines
   - Slope (parameter m) and intercept (parameter b) in "y=mx+b" for each of the left and right lane lines were determined
   - The maximum y-coordinate for all images (bottom) was determined to be 540 (from image size).
-Using this y-coordinate, x-cordiante for each of the left and right lanes were determined using "m" and "b" parameters
+Using this y-coordinate, x-coordinate for each of the left and right lanes were determined using "m" and "b" parameters
-  - Determine minimum y coordinates at top edge of the masking region: minimum y-coordinate from all the detected line-cordinates from P-Hough Transform for each of the left and right lanes were extracted.
-Corresponding x-coordiantes were determined using "m" and "b" parameters
+  - Determine minimum y coordinates at top edge of the masking region: minimum y-coordinate from all the detected line-coordinates from P-Hough Transform for each of the left and right lanes were extracted.
+Corresponding x-coordinates were determined using "m" and "b" parameters

 The above set of steps were repeated on the following set of images
 * solidWhiteRight.jpg